Take our audience survey

 At the heart of each gathering is a moderated conversation in which people share the personal experiences that shape their views.
 Participants will be asked to agree to ground rules and show respect for others.

-The events will borrow from models used by Essential Partners and Spaceship Media, two organizations with experience leading conversations on controversial topics.
-Locals will help determine conversation topics during the preparation process.
+The events will borrow from models used by CapRadio and The Green Line, two organizations that utilize storytelling events to uncover solutions to pressing community issues.
+Partners and the local community help determine conversation topics during the preparation process.

 What happens after the events?